 They are all located in the same area, and they are all active houses of worship.
 You may need to check their schedule in advance if you want to join the ceremonies.

 Taman Mini Indonesia Indah has 18 museums!
 So, TMII has the highest number of museums in one area in Indonesia.
 The second highest in the rank is the District Museum, with six museums in Kota Tua Jakarta.

 Similar to other museums, most of the museums in Taman Mini Indonesia Indah display historical objects.
 But a couple of museums include living things in their displays.
 For example, there is a butterfly garden inside the Insect Museum.
 Another example is the Komodo museum, where you will see both the preserved and living komodo and other reptiles there :)

 You are not sure which museum you want to visit first?
 I have written short descriptions of all the museums in Taman Mini Indonesia Indah.
 Check it out here!

 Next on our exploration of Taman Mini Indonesia Indah:

 It is very easy to go to Taman Mini Indonesia Indah from Jakarta.
 TMII is in East Jakarta, thus, you only need to drive through Jagorawi Toll Road and exit at TMII (km 5).
 Then you will see many signs directing you to the main gate of Taman Mini Indonesia Indah.

-There is something unique in TMII, the gates open from 7am-10pm daily, we can go around the park or worship at the church, mosque or temple, but all of the pavilions, museums, theatres, and recreation facilities opens between 9am to 5pm daily.
-During the month of Ramadhan (fasting month) some of the attractions will close sooner.
+There is something unique in TMII, the gates open from 7am-10pm daily, you can go around the park or worship at the church, mosque or temple, but all of the pavilions, museums, theaters, and recreation facilities opens between 9am to 5pm daily.
+During the month of Ramadhan (fasting month) most of the attractions will close sooner.

-First we pay the entrance fee at the gate, both for passengers and the vehicle we use.
-Then we have to pay another entrance fee for each attraction we visit.
-These fees are vary, depending on the attractions.
+First you pay the entrance fee at the gate, both for passengers and the vehicle you use.
+Then you have to pay additional tickets for each attraction you visit.
+These fees vary, depending on the attractions.